- Alain Bouchard

 Chicoutimi was geographically isolated until the 1950s, when a road to Quebec City was built.
 Taking advantage of the opportunity, Bouchard’s father won a contract to carve the pathways through Quebec’s forests.
 “To do the job, he acquired heavy new equipment,” Bouchard said.
 “But the man he had his agreement with went bankrupt, and so my father did as well.
 I was nine at the time, and my mother was pregnant with her sixth child.
 From then on, there was a life before and life after.”

 After losing the family home, the Bouchards moved into a mobile home in a remote community.
 “My father was ill-prepared to run a business,” sad Bouchard.
 “He lacked good counsel and poorly managed the debts that were owed to him.
-It became my great desire to one day restore his honor.”
+It became my great desire to one day restore his honour.”

 It took Bouchard’s father 10 years to pay off his debts.
 He worked two mechanic jobs for seven days a week, and later worked in the remote mines, requiring him to be away from the family for up to three months at a time.
 Bouchard’s mother had a difficult time accepting the sudden change in circumstances, and after giving birth to her last child, she fell into a deep depression.
 She was eventually placed in a psychiatric institution for two years.
 “The oldest daughter, my sister Christiane—who was only three years older than me at 12—was forced to leave school to take care of our family while my mother was in the hospital.
 We went from whole milk to powdered milk, from beef or chicken or pork to bologna.
 It was a very difficult time for all of us.”